 The worst approach to AI rollout is radio silence followed by sudden change.
 The best approach is honest communication, small pilots, and genuine support.

 Your team wants to succeed with AI.
-They just need to know you're committed to helping them—not replacing them.
+They just need to know you're in their corner.

-Book a free AI readiness assessment to map your team's current AI usage, identify the best starting points, and build a rollout plan that gets buy-in instead of pushback.
+Book a free discovery call to map your team's current AI usage, find the best starting points, and build a rollout plan that gets buy-in instead of pushback.